Policy 5216 – Purchasing Card (LaCarte)

 The Purchasing Card program is designed to delegate the authority and capability to purchase small dollar items directly to the end user or department.
 Use of the Card will enable cardholders to purchase non-restricted items directly from vendors without the issuance of a requisition or a purchase order.

-- Account holder/Cardholder – terminology used to reference the employee that has been issued a purchasing card.
+- Account holder/Cardholder – terminology used to reference the employee that has been issued a purchasing card or account holder/authorized user of the CBA.

 - Agreement Form – a form signed by a program administrator, cardholder and cardholder approver, annually, that acknowledges they have received required training from agency, completed the state’s certification requirement and received a passing score of at least 90, understands the purchasing card policies, both state and agency, and accepts responsibility for compliance with all policies and procedures.